 Due to impacts related to COVID-19, public transportation services are being reduced in and around Downtown Atlanta to protect the health of workers and passengers.
-Please limit all travel on public transportation to essential trips only.
+For real-time transit updates, follow your transit provider on Twitter.

-- Bus: MARTA is implementing an Essential Services plan that reduces the number of bus routes and allows for a doubling of service on the busiest, most critical routes.
-Beginning Monday, April 20, MARTA will run 41 bus routes and one new circulator service that provide transportation to 17 hospitals, 22 urgent care centers, 85 grocery stores and 16 job centers/industrial hubs.
-Buses will be added to the 34 busiest routes.
+- Bus: MARTA is implementing an Essential Services plan that reduces the number of bus routes and allows for more frequent service on the busiest, most critical routes.
+Beginning July 4, MARTA will be operating bus service on only select routes.

 - All other bus routes will be suspended

 - Fare collection has been suspended on all buses.
 While passengers are not expected to use the fare box at the front of the bus, MARTA recommends being in possession of the fare during travel.

 - Riders will enter and exit using the rear doors only except for customers who require the accessibility ramp

 - Rail: MARTA rail service will begin at 5 am and operate on a Sunday schedule with trains arriving approximately every 20 minutes.
 Fares are still being collected at rail stations.
 The Mercedes-Benz/State Farm Arena/GWCC Station is closed and trains will not stop there.